 Assume we need to unhide all rows in the whole spreadsheet.

 ➣Click here, in the top left corner, to unhide all rows in the whole spreadsheet.
-The entire sheet has been highlighted at the point.
+The entire sheet has been highlighted at this point.

 ➣Select the Unhide option from the right-click menu on the row headings section, and all rows in the spreadsheet will become visible.

-Read More: How to Unhide Multiple Rows in Excel (9 Methods)
+Read More: Unhide All Rows Not Working in Excel

 8. Unhide Rows Using VBA Code in Excel

-Likewise the above dataset, we are going to use a VBA code to unhide the rows in excel.
+Likewise the above dataset, we are going to use a VBA code to unhide all the rows in Excel.

 ➣To start with, we must choose the rows we need to unhide.
 We can do it by choosing one row above and one beneath the row or rows we need to unhide.
 Go to the Visual Basic from Developer tab in the ribbon.
 This will open the visual basic editor.